Narendra (IAF officer): Early life and education

 Narendra was born in Fatehpur in the United Provinces of Agra and Oudh on 1 November 1912.
 He attended the University of Allahabad.
-While he was a student, he received the 'A' flying license from the Karachi flying club.
-He entered the RAF College Cranwell in early 1932.
-This was the third batch of Indian pilots at Cranwell and he was one of three Indian pilots in the batch, which included Wing Commander Karun Krishna Majumdar.
+While he was a student, he received an 'A' flying license from the Karachi flying club.
+He was part of the third batch of Indian pilots sent to RAF College Cranwell in early 1932; Karun Krishna Majumdar was one of the other two in the batch.

 Military career

-Narendra was commissioned on 16 December 1933 as a Pilot officer.
+Narendra was commissioned on 16 December 1933 as a pilot officer.
 After completing his training at Cranwell, he received further training at the Army Cooperation School at Old Sarum Airfield in Wiltshire.
-He returned to India and joined the No. 1 Squadron IAF.
+He returned to India and joined No. 1 Squadron IAF.
 In 1936, a rebellion erupted in North-West Frontier Province (NWFP), led by the Pukhtoon tribes.
-The Indian Air Force were forced to play a major role in containing the rebellion, due to the harsh terrains of the region.
-He served with the squadron during the air operations in North-West Frontier Province.
+The Indian Air Force were forced to play a major role in containing the rebellion, due to the harsh terrain of the region.
+He served with the squadron during the air operations in the NWFP.

 In September 1941, Narendra was posted to the Initial Training Centre at Walton, Lahore.
 Later that year, he volunteered to join the 50th Parachute Brigade.
-He became the first Regular Air Force officer to qualify as a paratrooper.
+He became the first regular Air Force officer to qualify as a paratrooper.
 He subsequently served on the air staff of No. 224 Group RAF.
-The 224 Group was based out of Kolkata, and later at Chittagong.
-He was then posted to the Bengal Command, where he had aerodrome inspection duties and was responsible for the building of forward landing grounds in East Bengal and the Assam Province.
+The group was based out of Kolkata, and later at Chittagong.
+He was then posted to the Bengal Command, where he had aerodrome inspection duties and was responsible for the building of forward landing grounds in East Bengal and Assam Province.

-In October 1943, Narendra became the Air Force representative on the Directorate of Selection of personnel.
+In October 1943, Narendra became the Air Force representative on the Directorate of Selection of Personnel.
 On 12 May 1944, he was appointed the Officer-in-charge flying training and frontier air operations at RAF Base Kohat.
-He subsequently took command of the base later that year.
+He assumed command of the base later that year.
 In 1945, he was appointed Commandant of the Indian Air Training Corps.
 After the war, he took command of the Royal Indian Air Force Depot in Arakkonam.

-On 14 May 1947, he was promoted to the acting rank of Group Captain and was appointed Senior Officer-in-charge of Administration at No.2 Indian Group headquarters at Bangalore.
+On 14 May 1947, he was promoted to the acting rank of group captain and was appointed Senior Officer-in-charge of Administration at No. 2 Indian Group headquarters at Bangalore.
 He was promoted to the rank along with Wing Commander Mehar Singh.